Hasan-codeislife/cryptox/README.md

 - **Live Data Updates**
   Reflects real-time market data changes, with formatted values for user-friendly readability.

+- **Offline-First Caching**
+  The coin list is cached to `UserDefaults` after every successful fetch.
+On relaunch, cached data renders immediately with no loading spinner, and a background refresh only surfaces an error if there's nothing cached to fall back on.

+- **Resilient Error States**
+  Both screens show a dedicated error state with a **Retry** action instead of failing silently, backed by a typed `NetworkError` that maps system/HTTP failures to user-facing copy.

 - **Test Coverage**
-  Around 70% of coverage with comprehensive unit tests, while view-specific tests are yet to be implemented.
+  Around 70% of coverage with comprehensive unit tests, including a mocked `URLSession` layer for testing `APIClient` in isolation, while view-specific tests are yet to be implemented.
 ---

 ## 🔧 **Technical Highlights**

 ### **1. MVVM Architecture**
 - **Models**: Encapsulate API responses (**CoinNetworkModel**) and domain logic (**CoinModel**).
 The domain model, by definition, is what the apps functionality and communication mainly depends on.
 - **ViewModels**: Manage business logic and navigation, exposing observable properties for SwiftUI bindings.
+Both `CoinListViewModel` and `CoinDetailsViewModel` use the **Observation framework** (`@Observable`) consistently, paired with `@State` in their Views, rather than mixing in the older Combine-based `ObservableObject`/`@Published` pattern.
 - **Views**: Declaratively render the UI with **SwiftUI** bindings.
+- **Caching**: `CoinListViewModel` persists the last successful response to `UserDefaults` and rehydrates from it on init, so the list has content before the first network round-trip completes.

 ### **2. Navigation Management**
 - Implements state-driven navigation using **NavigationState** and **AppRoute**.